abdiaslabrador/dragon_ball_api/README.md

 - Postman

 # SOME TIPS
-Do "git clone https://github.com/abdiaslabrador/dragon_ball_api.git" enter in the "dragon_ball_api" folder and run de index.html right away!
+Do "git clone https://github.com/abdiaslabrador/dragon_ball_api.git" enter in the "dragon_ball_api" folder and run the index.html right away!

 # CHECK IT OUT!
 Check out the page!